janick/WT32-SqLn/README.md

 To program, then run your application optionally with the serial monitor, power the WT32-SC01 Plus via its own USB-C port as well as connecting your serial board to a USB port on your computer.

-1. If you are using a Windows or MacOS machine, make sure you have the necessary driver installed for your USN-to-serial board.
+1. If you are using a Windows or MacOS machine, make sure you have the necessary driver installed for your USB-to-serial board.
-   Refer to the documentation provided by the vendor for details.
+   Refer to the documentation provided by your board vendor for details.
-   It is probably going to be a [CP210x][https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers] or [CH34X][https://www.wemos.cc/en/latest/ch340_driver.html] drivers.
+   It is probably going to be a [CP210x](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) or [CH34X](https://www.wemos.cc/en/latest/ch340_driver.html) driver.

-1. To enter programming mode, connect the GPIO0 wire to the GND pin, then press the `RST` button on the back of the WT32-SC01 Plus.
+1. To enter flashing mode, connect the GPIO0 wire to the GND pin, then press the `RST` button on the back of the WT32-SC01 Plus.

 1. Flash your application using the command `idf.py flash`.
 Wait until the flashing process completes with a `Hard resetting via RTS pin...` message.
-   Skip to step 5 if you are not using the serial monitor to debug your application.
+   Skip to step 6 if you are not using the serial monitor to debug your application.

 1. Leave the GPIO0 wire connected to the GND pin and reset the WT32-SC01 Plus again.